Nikon D800 vs Olympus E-600

 Studio photographers will appreciate that the Nikon D800 (unlike the E-600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D800 and the E-600 have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the E-600 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the E-600 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D800 and E-600 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Olympus E-600 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D800 and the Olympus E-600?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.